Information for Students Participating in the Spring 2023 CURE Symposium

 You should also leave a question for each presenter in the comments section of their page.
 Presenters will respond to your comments after the poster session.

 3. Attending the oral presentations: The poster session will close at 7 pm.
-At that time, you will attend the oral presentations remotely via Zoom (pre-register here).
+At that time, you will attend the oral presentations remotely via Zoom (pre-register when the link is available).
 You will be expected to register for the Symposium to receive credit for attending.
 The oral presentation session will begin promptly at 7 pm.
 One ten-minute talk for each of the four research-based courses represented at the CURE Symposium will be presented.
 Five minutes will be allowed for questions after each talk.
+You can raise your hand to ask a question or enter the question in the Q&A section of the meeting.
 Please be attentive with your audio muted during the talks.

 4. Answering questions about your poster: Each evaluator will be asking a question about your presentation in a comment box associated with your presentation video on the Symposium website.
 Your responses are required before 9 pm on Wednesday, May 3 2023 (this deadline may be modified by your instructor).
 Responses will be entered into the comments section of your poster’s page.
 Instructors will view all comment sections to assess the quality of both questions and the responses.